You can call me Shantae, Tae, or just #NurseBae.

 Right there was where I fell in love with nursing.
 After three months of volunteering and acquiring a whole new understanding and respect for what nurses actually do, that was it for me.
 I dropped the optometry major, kept the chemistry minor and began a crazy internet search for nursing programs that would fit my unique situation- a college senior whose lost her damn mind!

 To my surprise, there were many programs for non-nurses, who had now, decided they wanted to be nurses.
-I chose an accelerated face-to-face program (as opposed to online), that remains ranked among the top twenty nursing schools in the country.
+My MSN specialty was Clinical Nurse Leader and I chose an accelerated face-to-face program (as opposed to online), that remains ranked #1 in the country.
 AKA it was hard AF.
 By the grace of God, support from my friends and family, my strict Type-A study habits, and both my grandmother’s and mother’s wallets, I repeated no classes, graduated on time with honors, and passed the NCLEX (Nursing Board Exam) on the first try.
 Now, proudly, I am: Shantae, MSN, RN.

 Want to know more about my nursing journey and how I chose a school?
 Leave a comment here.